Content Moderation & RLHF Services for Safer AI

 Educational evaluation of generative models — Verification of the fairness of the answers in educational or academic cases

-Preparing equity test games — Construction of scenarios to test the robustness of models in the face of biases
+Preparing fairness evaluation sets — Construction of scenarios to test the robustness of models in the face of biases

 Blocking or reformulating risky content — Filtering generated outputs with implicit biases